 You may change any of your user sign up details.
 You may also request to be removed as a user.

-When you sign up for the Trustee toolkit, you will be asked to provide information which includes your name, the type of trustee you are (if you are a trustee), the type of scheme of which you are a trustee and an email address.
+When you sign up for the education portals, you will be asked to provide information which includes your name, the type of trustee you are (if you are a trustee), your role if you’re not a trustee, the type of scheme and an email address.

 This information allows us to provide you with a development record and will inform you of any future releases of the e-learning programme and encourage you to complete the learning programme.

-When you sign up for automatic registration you will be asked to provide information which includes your name, contact details, your code as provided to you by the regulator and details relating to your company.
+When you sign up for automatic enrolment declaration you will be asked to provide information which includes your name, contact details, your code as provided to you by the regulator and details relating to your company.

-For more information about what you'll need to provide go to automatic enrolment registration.
+For more information about what you'll need to provide go to automatic enrolment declaration of compliance (registration).

 To receive news-by-email you are asked to provide information which includes your name, email address and your role (where linked to the pension industry).